Aaradhya1807/Netflix_data_analysis/README.md

-# 🎬 Netflix Data Analysis
+# 🎬 Netflix Data Analysis (with LLM-Enhanced Insights)

 This project is an exploratory data analysis (EDA) of a Netflix dataset using Python.
-It highlights key insights into Netflix’s content catalog including content types, top countries, director popularity, and content rating distribution.
+It highlights key insights into Netflix’s content catalog including content types, top countries, director and actor popularity, rating distribution, and year-wise content trends.

+Additionally, the project integrates **Large Language Models (LLMs)** to automatically generate **natural-language, executive-level insights** from analytical results, enhancing data storytelling.

 ---